vendablefall/blog.leet.cloud/_posts/2017-11-13-Creating-a-VPC-part-3.markdown

 [![]({{ site.url }}/assets/article_images/VPC3/40-ssh-commands.PNG)]({{ site.url }}/assets/article_images/VPC3/40-ssh-commands.PNG)

-Here I found the Private IP for "MyPrivateInstance" in the AWS console (10.10.2.143), and confirmed that the two instances have imcp cponnectivity by running:
+Here I found the Private IP for "MyPrivateInstance" in the AWS console (10.10.2.143), and confirmed that the two instances have imcp connectivity by running:
     ping 10.10.2.143
 From my SSH session.